Skip to main content

 Month 4 12

-3. Note: Any value selected will remain in memory until you change it manually.
-For example, if you've selected 10 under days 6 for weeks and 12 for months, you can switch between the time frames while maintaining the period.
+Any value selected will remain in memory until you change it manually.
+For example, if you've selected 10 under days, 6 for weeks and 12 for months, you can switch between the time frames while maintaining the period.

-4. Alternatively, type in the period desires or use the calendar view and associated arrows to select a custom time frame
+4. (Optional) Create a custom time frame by typing in the period desired or use the calendar view and associated arrows.

-Note: If you've made a selection for the time frame you can choose only the start or end date in the custom fields (or calendar) and the system will use the values selected to define the time frame unless you choose to enter both the start and end date manually.
+If you made a selection for the time frame, you can choose only the start or end date in the custom fields (or calendar) and the system will use the values selected to define the time frame unless you choose to enter both the start and end date manually.

 You can also use the left and right arrows adjacent to the menu to scroll between time frames based on the selected options above.